-Purpose: The theme of the letter to Hebrews is the superiority of Jesus Christ.
-The author presents the superiority of both the person of Christ and the new covenant he initiated in this letter.
+Purpose: The letter to Hebrews presents the superiority of Jesus Christ.
+It was written to those who were in danger of drifting away from their original commitment to Christ to their old faith to escape persecution.
+So the author presents the superiority of the person of Christ and the new covenant he initiated in this letter.
 This epistle is full of warnings as well as promises.
-It was written to the Jewish Christians who had embraced faith in Jesus Christ but now in danger of drifting from their initial commitment to Christ.
-So the writer encourages the readers to give heed to God’s ward and warning against drifting.
+The writer encourages the readers to go on to perfection or spiritual maturity (6:1).
+The author warns the readers against drifting away from faith in Christ.
 It is possible that we can drift away from Christ if we ignore and resist the warnings of God.
-So the writer encourages the discouraged and weary Hebrew Christians to hold fast to their faith in Christ and go on to maturity.
+The salvation is a gift from God.
+But eternal rewards require commitment and perseverance.
+So the writer encourages the discouraged and weary Hebrew Christians to hold on to their faith in Christ and go on to maturity.
 They were challenged to see the superiority of Christ over Judaism (13:22).
-Jewish Christians were persecuted by Romans and fellow Jews for their faith in Christ (10:32-34).
-So the author shows in this epistle the superiority of Christ and the new covenant over Judaism.
-Christ is superior in His person, purpose, priesthood, and principle.
-In this epistle many Old Testament references are quoted to assure the Jewish Christians of their spiritual heritage of the new convent into which they have entered.
-Also by contrasting the old and new convents the author shows the superiority of Christ.
-The author exhorts the readers to draw strength and encouragement to live christian life from Jesus Christ who is the author and finisher of their faith (12:2).
+Jewish Christians were persecuted by Romans as well as by fellow Jews for their faith in Christ (10:32-34).
+So the author shows that Christ is superior in His person, purpose, priesthood, and principle.
+In this epistle many Old Testament references are quoted to ensure the Jewish Christians of their spiritual heritage and to show the superiority of Christ.
+Some call this epistle "The Old Testament book in the New Testament".The author exhorts the readers to draw strength and encouragement from Jesus Christ who is the author and finisher of their faith (12:2).

 Theme: The theme of Hebrews is the superiority Jesus Christ over Judaism.
 The word superior or better appears thirteen times in this letter.
 Jesus is superior in His person, priesthood and principles of faith.
 He is the qualified or perfect High Priest to represent us before God.
 He is greater than Aaron the high priest.
 He is the author of eternal salvation.
 He is our great high priest and eternal mediator.
-He is superior in His priestly ministry and He is superior in His power.
+He is superior in His priestly ministry and in His power.
 His kingdom is unshakable.
 He is our great Shepherd.
 Christ is the same yesterday, today and forever.
-Hebrews shows the finality of God's revelation for our salvation and Christian life.
+Hebrews shows the finality of God's revelation for our salvation and Christian living.
 Do you know this great Savior?
 As we continue this study, may the Holy Spirit strengthen us to run the race that is set before us (12:1).